Back to blog

 14. Crowd movement

-Action: people moving in different directions through space
+Action: people moving in different directions through the space

 Context: marketplace, dappled light